High-Rise (horse): Assessment and honours

 In the 1998 International Classification (the forerunner of the World Thoroughbred Racehorse Rankings) High-Rise was given a rating of 127, equal to Real Quiet, Victory Gallop and Dr Fong and one pound below the top-rated three-year-old Desert Prince.

 High-Rise was given a peak Timeform rating of 130 In their book A Century of Champions, John Randall and Tony Morris rated High-Rise as an "inferior" Derby winner.

 Since 1999, Pontefract Racecourse, where High-Rise won on his three-year-old debut, have staged a race named in his honour.

 Stud career

 High-Rise stood as a stallion in Japan for the Darley organisation at the Lex Company stud, Shizunai at an initial fee of £8,000.

 High-Rise returned to Ireland in 2004, to stand at the Park House Stud, County Carlow at a stud fee of €1,500.
 He was marketed as a National Hunt stallion.
-Died on 13 June 2012.